Department of Chemistry

 Requirements

-• Completion of 6 semester hours of undergraduate research CH 497.
+• Prior completion of 6 semester hours of undergraduate research CH 497.

 • Enrollment in Honors Thesis, CH 499, requiring a senior thesis written in ACS format for a scientific paper.